Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks

 One can then view $\overline{\O(\Gamma)}$ as the simplicial closure of $\O(\Gamma)$; a simplex in $\O(\Gamma)$ has faces which correspond to collapsing various subgraphs.
 When such a subgraph carries a hyperbolic element, the resulting quotient object defines a tree (graph of groups) with more elliptic elements, and hence a point of $\overline{\O(\Gamma)}$.
 All points of $\overline{\O(\Gamma)}$ arise in this way.
-We use the notation, $\partial \O(\Gamma)$ to denote the points in $\overline{\O(\Gamma)}$ which are not in $\O(\Gamma)$.
+We use the notation $\partial \O(\Gamma)$ to denote the points in $\overline{\O(\Gamma)}$ which are not in $\O(\Gamma)$.
 Since points of $\partial\O(\Gamma)$ can be considered as {\em points at infinity} of $\O(\Gamma)$, we often use the notations (See Definitions~\ref{defn2020_2.29} and~\ref{boundary} for more details).
 Any such $\Gamma$ has an associated group, $\Out(\Gamma)$ of (outer) automorphisms of the group which preserve the elliptic elements, and this groups acts on $\O(\Gamma)$ by isometries with respect to the Lipschitz metric.